daedalus-s/Face-DigitClassify/README.md

 # Face-DigitClassify

-This project implements image classification models for face recognition and digit classification using TensorFlow and Keras.
+This project implements image classification models:KNN, Perceptron and Naive Bayes for face recognition and digit classification using TensorFlow and Keras.

 ## Project Overview